okfn/licenses/.github/CONTRIBUTING.md

 Documentation helps people use and contribute to the work we do.
 You may like to:

-- improve the [README.md][readme]
+- improve the [Readme.md][readme]
-- add or improve documentation in this repository
+- add or improve other documentation in this repository
 - write a Guide, Blog post or even Tweet

 ## Contribute Code